bunyaminergen/DefaultProjectTemplate/.docs/documentation/CONTRIBUTING.md

 ### File Structure

-Follow the [Default Project Template Repository](https://github.com/exampleUser/exampleRepo)'s File Structure
+Follow the [Default Project Template](https://github.com/bunyaminergen/DefaultProjectTemplate)'s File Structure

 - Adhere to the predetermined file hierarchy and naming conventions defined in the Default Project Template.
 - Review the existing layout in the repository to ensure your contributions align with the project’s organization.